quicwg/base-drafts/draft-ietf-quic-tls.md

 a reciprocal update.
 An endpoint MUST treat consecutive key updates as a fatal error and abort the connection.

-An endpoint SHOULD retain old keys for a short period to allow it to decrypt packets with smaller packet numbers than the packet that triggered the key update.
-This allows an endpoint to consume packets that are reordered around the transition between keys.
+An endpoint SHOULD retain old keys for a short period, and discard them and the corresponding secrets afterwards.
+This allows it to decrypt packets with smaller packet numbers than the packet that triggered the key update, which are reordered around the transition between keys.
 Packets with higher packet numbers always use the updated keys and MUST NOT be decrypted with old keys.

-Keys and their corresponding secrets SHOULD be discarded when an endpoint has received all packets with packet numbers lower than the lowest packet number used for the new key.
-An endpoint might discard keys if it determines that the length of the delay to affected packets is excessive.

 This ensures that once the handshake is complete, packets with the same KEY_PHASE will have the same packet protection keys, unless there are multiple